 Immigrants, both documented and undocumented, are a crucial source of labor.
 In fact, in a recent study, we estimated that the number of undocumented workers in Texas is much larger than the total number of unemployed persons in the workforce.
 Even if all currently unemployed persons filled jobs now held by undocumented workers (which is impossible for myriad reasons), the state would be left with a glaring gap of hundreds of thousands of workers if the undocumented workforce were no longer available.

-As a part of our ongoing efforts to assist in making useful information available in this time of crisis, we are making our workforce study from last year available for download below, along with other information from our ongoing analysis.
+As a part of our ongoing efforts to assist in making useful information available in this time of crisis, we are making our workforce study from last year available for download on our website (click below), along with other information from our ongoing analysis.
 We hope you find it helpful.